JohnSmithDev/GRAnalysis/REPORTS.md

 * `-s` - Output a blank line between years (this makes the output slightly more readable)

-Enhancements made to shelf_intersection.py since this script was first written mean that you canreplicate this script's output as follows
+Enhancements made to shelf_intersection.py since this script was first written mean that you can replicate this script's output as follows

     /shelf_intersection.py -m "{year} {padded_rating_as_stars} : '{title}' by {author} [{year}], {status}" -s year